 Making the dream of homeownership a reality

 Homeownership isn’t for everyone, particularly for those thinking of moving in less than five years.
-Between the closing, realtor fees and moving, associated costs could eat into home appreciation during such a short time period.
+The expenses associated with buying a home — such as realtor fees, closing costs, and moving expenses — can eat into your home appreciation during such a short period.

 Get a handle on hidden costs

-When you’re ready to make the dream of homeownership a reality, speak with a financial advisor to develop a plan that puts you on the strongest possible financial footing.
+If you’re ready to make the dream of homeownership a reality, talk to a financial professional to discuss your options and develop a plan for your family’s financial future.